 In order to start generating more revenue, it’s important to identify the following:

 - Top matching gift opportunities.
 Look for donors who are match eligible who haven’t submitted a match request.
 This is a key area to identify because doubling these donations means more revenue for your organization!

 - Corporate champions.
 Once you’ve secured matching gift donors, you can now convert them into corporate champions by accessing and engaging with all your donors who work for a specific matching gift company.

 When you leverage your donor data in a way that allows you to see matching gift opportunities you haven’t pursued, you’ll identify more chances to engage with your donors and encourage them to take part in their company’s matching gift program.

-Takeaway: Tracking data can be hard, but you need to know where to stand in order to show that you’ve improved.
-Use a software like 360MatchPro to automate your matching donation process.
+Takeaway: Tracking data can be hard, but you need to know where you stand in order to track your progress.
+Use software like 360MatchPro to automatically track and report insights for you.